Néstor Araujo: Santos Laguna

 On 5 June 2013, Araujo joined Santos Laguna on a year-long loan deal with an option to buy.
 He made his league debut on 26 July against his former club Cruz Azul, playing the entire match as Santos earned a 3–2 victory.
 On 19 August 2014, Araujo scored his first goal for Santos in a 3–0 win over UAT in the Copa MX.
 He won his first cup with Santos Laguna following their victory over Puebla in the final of the Apertura Copa MX.
 The following year, Araujo won his first league title as Santos defeated Querétaro in the finals of the Clausura tournament.
 On 20 July, Santos defeated Club América to win the 2015 Campeón de Campeones cup; Araujo started the match and played all 90 minutes.

 In May 2018, Santos Laguna defeated Toluca to win the Clausura tournament following a 3–2 aggregate score in the finals.
 Araujo missed the finals due to an injury he suffered while on international duty with the Mexico national team.

 Celta de Vigo

 On 14 June 2018, Araujo joined Spanish club Celta de Vigo on a five-year contract.
 On 21 July, he made his debut in a friendly match against Espanyol.

 América

-On 24 June 2022, Araujo returned to Mexico and joined Club América on permanent basis.
+On June 24, 2022, Araujo made his return to Mexico and signed with Club América.
+In September 2023, he suffered a knee injury and was ruled out for the rest of the season.